About Community Curation

 There are two areas where we have the majority of our Educational provision:

-We also have a set of slides that were used for a recent training workshop that you can re-use however you like via their CC BY-SA 4.0 licencing.
+We also have a that were used for a recent training workshop that you can re-use however you like via their CC BY-SA 4.0 licencing.

 Many of our community champions come to us with a specific task already in mind.
 In that case, we work with them towards achieving that particular goal, e.g. starting with records associated with a particular project or consortium and expanding from there.
 Others are keen to start, but would appreciate a little help in knowing how best to focus their efforts.